zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 5. Select **Next: Add cognitive skills (Optional)**.

+   > **Note**: Skipping this step will cause issues in Task 2, as the Free (Limited enrichments) option restricts the number of documents indexed to 20.
+If you use the Free cognitive services option, you will receive a message that indexing was stopped after reaching the limit.

 6. On the **Add cognitive skills** tab, set the following configuration:

    - Expand Attach Cognitive Services, and select your Cognitive Services account.